elestilo/el./WC-CLI.md

 All the examples below use user ID 1 (usually an admin account), but you should replace that with your own user account.

+You can also find other examples (without output) by looking at the testing files for our CLI tests: https://github.com/woocommerce/woocommerce/tree/master/tests/cli/features

+Each command will have a `.feature` file.
+Here are some payment gateway commands, for example: https://github.com/woocommerce/woocommerce/blob/master/tests/cli/features/payment_gateway.feature.

 #### Command:

 Clear the product/shop transients cache.